-This marvelous venue in beautiful Neidorff-Karpati Hall at the Manhattan School of Music concluded a three week festival featuring dance choreography set to the music of J. S. Bach performed by the Orchestra of St. Luke’s, conducted by Donald York.
-This amalgamation of the magnificent post-Renaissance music of J. S. Bach and brilliant choreography of Paul Taylor and Margie Gillis presented a stunning visual and aural characterization of the German Affektenlehre.
+This superb venue in beautiful Neidorff-Karpati Hall at the Manhattan School of Music concluded a three-week festival featuring dance choreography set to the music of J. S. Bach performed by the Orchestra of St. Luke’s, conducted by Donald York.
+This amalgamation of the magnificent post-Renaissance music of J. S. Bach and the brilliant choreography of Paul Taylor and Margie Gillis presented a stunning visual and aural characterization of the German Affektenlehre.
 Dances emoted powerfully the expressive visionary import of Bach’s brilliant oeuvre within and beyond the scope of affects identified by René Descartes and others as admiration, love, desire, hatred, joy, sorrow, and jealousy.

 This was another superb Paul Taylor Dance Company and Orchestra of St. Luke’s collaboration.
-Music and dance lovers will be looking forward to the new artistic director Michael Novak’s work in his “Celebrate the Dancemaker” series from October 28th through November 17, 2019, in the David H. Koch Theater at Lincoln Center.
+Music and dance lovers will be looking forward to the new artistic director Michael Novak’s work in his “Celebrate the Dancemaker” series from October 28 through November 17, 2019, in the David H. Koch Theater at Lincoln Center.

-Runtime: With 3 intermissions about 130 minutes.
+Runtime: With three intermissions about 130 minutes.